-The Company's pass-through financing obligations ("financing obligations") arise when the Company leases solar energy systems to Fund investors who are considered commercial customers under a master lease agreement, and these investors in turn are assigned the Customer Agreements with customers.
+The Company's pass-through financing obligations ("financing obligations") arise when the Company leases solar energy systems to Fund investors who are considered commercial customers under a master lease agreement, and these investors in turn are assigned the Customer Agreements.
 The Company receives all of the value attributable to the accelerated tax depreciation and some or all of the value attributable to the other incentives.
 Given the assignment of operating cash flows, these arrangements are accounted for as financing obligations.
 The Company also sells the rights and related value attributable to the ITC to these investors.

 Under these financing obligation arrangements, wholly owned subsidiaries of the Company finance the cost of solar energy systems with investors for an initial term of typically 20 or 22 years.
 The solar energy systems are subject to Customer Agreements with an initial term of typically 20 or 25 years that automatically renew on an annual basis.
 These solar energy systems are reported under the line item solar energy systems, net in the consolidated balance sheets.
-As of March 31, 2019 and December 31, 2018, the cost of the solar energy systems placed in service under the financing obligation arrangements was \$656.5 million and \$664.1 million, respectively.
-The accumulated depreciation related to these assets as of March 31, 2019 and December 31, 2018 was \$79.8 million and \$82.1 million, respectively.
+As of September 30, 2019 and December 31, 2018, the cost of the solar energy systems placed in service under the financing obligation arrangements was \$658.0 million and \$664.1 million, respectively.
+The accumulated depreciation related to these assets as of September 30, 2019 and December 31, 2018 was \$90.5 million and \$82.1 million, respectively.

 The investors make a series of large up-front payments and, in certain cases, subsequent smaller quarterly payments (lease payments) to the subsidiaries of the Company.
 The Company accounts for the payments received from the investors under the financing obligation arrangements as borrowings by recording the proceeds received as financing obligations on its consolidated balance sheets, and cash provided by financing activities in its consolidated statement of cash flows.
-These financing obligations are reduced over a period of approximately 22 years by customer payments under the Customer Agreements, U.S. Treasury grants (where applicable), incentive rebates (where applicable) and proceeds from the contracted resale of SRECs as they are received by the investor.
-In addition, funds paid for the ITC value upfront are initially recorded as a refund liability and recognized as revenue as the associated solar system reaches PTO.
+These financing obligations are reduced over a period of approximately 22 years by customer payments under the Customer Agreements, U.S. Treasury grants (where applicable) and proceeds from the contracted resale of SRECs as they are received by the investor.
+In addition, funds paid for the ITC value upfront are initially recorded as a refund liability and recognized as revenue as the associated solar energy system reaches PTO.
 The ITC value is reflected in the cash provided by operations on the consolidated statement of cash flows.
-The Company accounts for the company's revenue received up of the Customer Agreements and any related U.S. Treasury grants or incentive rebates as well as the resale of SRECs consistent with the Company's revenue received in Note 2, Summary of Significant Accounting Policies.
+The Company accounts for the customer Agreements and any related U.S. Treasury grants, as well as the resale of SRECs, consistent with the Company's revenue recognition accounting policies as described in Note 2, Summary of Significant Accounting Policies.